akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 stream graph can be executed within the same Actor and has two consequences:

- * passing elements from one operator to the next is a lot faster between fused stages due to avoiding the asynchronous messaging overhead
+ * passing elements from one operator to the next is a lot faster between fused operators due to avoiding the asynchronous messaging overhead
  * fused stream operators do not run in parallel to each other, meaning that only up to one CPU core is used for each fused part